sematext/docs/docs/agents/sematext-agent/autodisco/removing-stale-resources.md

 description:  Removing App Agent containers and networks after uninstalling the Sematext Agent.

-In Kubernetes deployments, Sematext Agent will make sure to remove any lingering App Agent containers once the DaemonSet supervising Sematext Agent pods is deleted.
+In Kubernetes deployments, Sematext Agent will make sure to remove any lingering App Agent containers once the DaemonSet supervising Sematext Agent pod is deleted.
 Nevertheless, in vanilla Docker or Swarm setups you have to do the cleanup manually after uninstalling the agent.

 ### Removing App Agent containers